IsraelIbanez/PRS-project/README.md

 ```
 npm install
 ```
-Go to src for script files and deployment information
+Go to **src** folder to access to script files and deployment information